LeapersEdge/vissus_projekt/README.md

 ### Concept

 #### Nodes
-Imamo *node*ove:
-- `boid-control`: aktivira se za svaki bot, *subscribe*a na svoj topic u kojem se nalaze odmetry msgs od svakog boida u svome susjedstvu, i nalazi pozu najbliže prepreke)
-- `data-splitter`: pokreće se samo jednom i *publish*ati će sve topic-ove koje za svakog boida
+- `boid-control`: active for each individual robot, subscribes to its own topic in which there are neccessary odmetry msgs for each robot in the system
+- `data-splitter`: only one i launched and publishes all topics relevant for each robot
+- `auctioneer`: actions tasks between bidders
+- `bidder`: bid on the task (each bidder represents one robot)

 Boid controller prima dva parametara:
 - ID od robota na kojeg se *subscribe*a (default: 0)